24-Year-Old Right Wing – Arizona Coyotes

 Alex Galchenyuk Contract Information:

-Signed a three-year, $14.7 million contract extension with the Canadiens in July of 2017.
+Signed a three-year, $14.7 million contract with the Canadiens in July of 2017.
 Traded to the Coyotes in June of 2018.

 To instantly reveal our fantasy analysis of every player – including Alex Galchenyuk – simply subscribe now.

 |2017-18 Proj||23||NHL||ARI||80||Subscribe now to see our 2017-18 projections for Alex Galchenyuk|